Oh, Mr. Cage, how desperate you must be.

 Of course, while he’s busy teaching a class, his son Charlie (Jack Fulton) is at home, eagerly waiting for his dad to take him trick-or-treating.
 It looks like poor Charlie is about to be let down by his father again.
 When Cage finally does get back, dressed in a goofy cowboy outfit, Kristen has already taken him out; he’s collected his candy and is just about ready for bed.
 To make up for his father-failure, Mike takes his son to a midnight Halloween carnival, the streets cluttered with costumed citizens and vendors.
 As they explore the event, Charlie stops to ask his dad: “Can we pay the ghost?” before vanishing into the night.
 Mike panics and Kristen is devastated: their son is gone.

 CUT TO: ONE YEAR LATER.
 3 DAYS BEFORE HALLOWEEN.
 Charlie is still missing.
 Mike and Kristen’s lives have taken a slow downward spiral.
 Now separated, everything is muted for the former happy couple.
-Mike can’t inspire his students the way he used to, and a traumatized Kristen spends her time listing all the places she sees Charlie throughout her day: on the street, on the subway, in his little school when she passes his friends, in the grocery store, everywhere…. but alas, every time she gets closer, she realizes it’s not him.
+Mike can’t inspire his students the way he used to, and a traumatised Kristen spends her time listing all the places she sees Charlie throughout her day: on the street, on the subway, in his little school when she passes his friends, in the grocery store, everywhere…. but alas, every time she gets closer, she realises it’s not him.
 Maybe she should cut back on the hallucinogens.

 Mike has become obsessed with finding his son in his own way.
 He constantly pesters the detectives who head up Charlie’s case, accusing them of being lazy, often giving them pointers on how to do their jobs.
 He begins going out daily and posting ‘MISSING CHILD’ signs all around what is supposed to be New York City.